pilipa-cn/jest-jenkins-reporter/README.md

 > This project is out of maintenance.
-We're looking for new maintainer!
-If someone is interested in it, free to fork it then open issue to request the ownership.
+The future developement and maintenance will be continuted in [Saeger's repo](https://github.com/Saeger/jest-jenkins-reporter).

 # jest-jenkins-reporter